addama/recipes.addama.net/markdown/cute_sharks.md

 ## Notes

 Seasonal fruit can be any fruit that is readily available and in-season, such as apple, strawberry, blackberry, blueberry, watermelon (in small cubes), etc. If the cucumber and bell pepper are particularly large, you may wish to omit the fruit, because the meal might be too large otherwise.

+Bell peppers generally have either 3 or 4 lobes, so for this recipe you will likely end up with either 6 or 8 slices per plate.
+Take this into account when proportioning and plating.

 Choose cheeses and meats that have strong and varied flavors - don't be afraid to experiment or splurge on an expensive variety, because the rest of the meal is very inexpensive.
 Avoid high-fat meats that will unbalance the meal and give unpleasant side-effects.